Gun Cleaning Accessories

 • Barrel cleaning solution – specifically formulated to break down powder residue and fouling

-• Phosphor bronze brush – the bronze bristles effectively remove debris without damaging barrel steel
+• Phosphor bronze brush – the bronze bristles effectively remove debris without damaging the barrel steel

 • Cleaning mop or wool mop – for final polishing and removing loosened particles